 When you join as a member - we collect certain information from you so that it helps us understand more about our community that we serve and our reach.

-Specifically, we capture the following Personal data:
+Specifically, we capture or ask for the following data:

 - Your name and contact details

 - Equality Information about you (Age Groups, Disability, Gender, Ethnicity, your role i.e. are you are parent carer,)